 Claims-made insurance policies are a vital component of risk management for the senior living industry, where professional liability and specialized coverages are common.
 Unlike occurrence-based policies, claims-made coverage depends on when a claim is reported and what defines a claim.
 In claims-made policies, a claim is typically any written demand for damages or remedy from an alleged wrongful act.
 However, it is very common for these policies to be structured to include incident triggers, where reporting a suspected incident that could lead to a claim before it’s actually made, also triggers coverage.
-Some incidents that might lead to claims include items like resident injuries, medical record requests, or complaints.
-Early reporting helps insurers manage risks, while failing to report on time can lead to denied coverage, even if no formal claim is made.
+An incident refers to any event, error, omission, or situation that could potentially lead to a claim.

 Variations across policies